 World Penguin Day!
 Yes, it’s real and is an opportunity to celebrate some of the wackiest and most wonderful birds on the planet.
+World Penguin Day is celebrated on April 25, 2022.

 3 Surprising Facts You Didn’t Know About Penguins

 Penguins have been studied for over a hundred years, and during this time they have become iconic.
-The stereotypical images of penguins tend to be a bird walking upright or sat on an iceberg, but they are so much more diverse and impressive than this.
+The stereotypical images of penguins tend to be a bird walking upright or sitting on an iceberg, but they are so much more diverse and impressive than this.

 - Penguins are sexy.
 In the public eye, they have a cute and faithful image, but many of the stereotypes are incomplete or untrue.
 One of the early scientists on Scott’s expedition who reported back on the sexual habits of Adélie penguins was so shocked by the promiscuity and sexual behaviour that he ‘coded’ his notes in Greek.